jdbean/blog-mirror/_posts/2018-10-08-recursion-again.md

 => 'evisrucer'
 ```

 As you can see, the function reduces the initial string down until it is empty and therefore triggers the base case.
 The function then resolves back up adding each charachter to a new empty string.
 Interestingly, my initial instinct about the base case might not have been so off base after all.
-I can easily tweak the function to use `str.length <= 1` as the base case.
+I can easily tweak this function to use `str.length <= 1` as the base case.

 ```javascript
 function reverseStringRecursively(str) {